AbdulrhmanAhmedMohamed/RecipeRecSys/README.md

 .py files should be run on oycharm make sure you have all libraries installed before running the back-end.
 Use android studio to run the main app , change thte Ip port to theyour own, you can find that by typing ipconfig in the cmd and copying the IPV4 address into the main , imagePage , and the audio Page .
 The back-end server is a test server not into in procustion mode .

+.jpeg files are images for the ouput after building the app and using the engine to predict a recipe.

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)